acschwartz/n-puzzle/n-puzzle/datascience/exp1/README.md

 ## Algorithms and Heuristics: &nbsp; A\*, IDA* &nbsp;&times; &nbsp; h1, h2, h3
 ### A\*
-h3 generates fewer nodes than h2, but runs slower (on the 8-puzzle) due to the 'slower' (more calculation intensive) heuristic

 Time Complexity (nodes) | Runtime (measured)
 ------------ | -------------